neongreen/artyom.me/lens-over-tea-6.md

   2. What kind of a non-informative name is that?
   3. Also, why `[d| |]` instead of `[| |]` as the quote says?

-The answer to the 3rd question is easy.
+The answer to the third question is easy.
 There are 5 types of brackets:

   * `[| |]` (and `[e| |]`) parse their contents as an expression, and return `Q Exp`